pcheek13/MorningMirror/modules/MMM-Modulebar/README.md

 ### Notes
 * **Important:** unfortunately positioning this module as full screen will result in the menu floating top left.
 I currently do not know how to fix this but will look into it.
 If you know how don't hesitate to either write me or send me a pull request!
 * If the image is an local path and it does not show.
 Try different ways to write the local path.
-If this still does not work then try putting the image in a folder in your MagicMirror folder and use as local path `folder name/image name`.
+If this still does not work then try putting the image in a folder in your MorningMirror folder and use as local path `folder name/image name`.
 * If only height or width is set for an image the other size will scale to maintain it the image it's original aspect ratio.
 * Module name is case sensitive.
 * If both the `text` and `symbol` aren't set for a button then the button won't contain anything, but still show the border.